code-423n4/2022-09-artgobblers-findings/data/seyni-G.md

 ## [G-02] Cache Array Length Outside of Loop

-Reading array length at each iteration of a loop uses additionnal gas for every loop.
+Reading array length at each iteration of a loop uses additionnal gas every loop.
 Aditionnaly, `owners.length` is also used in a require statement of the same function in `GobblersERC1155B.sol` line 107, which make the caching of `owners.length` even more useful.

 ### Files links :